 So, to begin with, let’s distinguish 2 components in this cake: cake layers and frosting.
 They both have an equal impact on the taste and texture of the future cake.

-Pastry for Napoleon
+Pastry for the Napoleon cake

 The classic version of the dough for Napoleon cake recipe is unleavened puff pastry.
 You can buy it ready-made, but we will make it ourselves.
 In this recipe, I use the simplest version of puff pastry – in Ukraine we call it “chopped dough“.
-The active stage of cooking takes about 10-15 minutes plus time for rolling out and baking the crusts (about 1-1.5 hours).
+The active stage of cooking takes about 10-15 minutes, plus time for rolling out and baking the crusts (about 1-1.5 hours).
 Take high-quality butter, do not replace it with margarine, as it affects the taste and structure of the dough.

 The puff pastry we will prepare can be stored for up to 1 week in the refrigerator or up to 1 month in the freezer.
 It is convenient to prepare it for future use: you always have a blank for puff pastry buns, pie, cake, or any other puff pastry dishes at hand.
 I have 2 more recipes for puff pastry, but they are more complex and worthy of separate articles, so let’s start with a simple one.

-Napoleon cake frosting
+The Napoleon cake frosting

 According to the classic Napoleon cake recipe, it is made with custard.
 If you like a well-moistened Napoleon cake, this version will suit you.